All Things Stewart Mineral Springs

 Surprisingly then, no book has ever been written about it.
 Feeling by this longtime Springs aficionado was place deserved something more...
 More than mere official in-house info and sizzle, ephemeral online reviews; and thumbnail write-ups in springs guidebooks, places' policies sometimes changed before even off the press.

-New, additional goals: alert public -- mineral-spring spa aficionados in particular -- how new absentee stewards (isn't that a choice oxymoron?) have (legally) seized place, taking it ever further away from founder's original nonprofit-in-spirit, love-of-service operation that even more-aware first-time visitors had seemed to sense and so deeply appreciate...
+New, additional goals: alert public -- mineral-spring spa aficionados in particular -- how new absentee stewards (isn't that a choice oxymoron?) have (legally) seized place, taking it further away from founder's original nonprofit-in-spirit, love-of-service operation that even more-aware first-time visitors had seemed to sense and so deeply appreciate...

-...also, crucially, to convince mostly-international owners that they'd be far happier -- and restore a good measure of now-tattered integrity in eyes of all who truly love the Springs and its abiding healing legacy, benefiting the public good -- by moving Pneuma scene to a more appropriate location once taking time to find new, appropriate steward(s)...ones who'd be tickled -- after virus has run its course and life gains some new semblance of normalcy -- to resurrect operation and land back to its DNA roots...as a legally nonprofit healing refuge dedicated to purification, healing and rejuvenation for the greater good.
+...also, crucially, to convince mostly-international 'owners' that they'd be far happier -- and restore a good measure of now-tattered integrity in the eyes of all who truly love the Springs and its abiding healing legacy, benefiting the public good -- by moving Pneuma scene to an suitable location once taking time to find new appropriate steward(s)...ones who'd be tickled -- after virus has run its course and life regains a new semblance of normalcy -- to resurrect operation and land back to its DNA roots...as a legally nonprofit healing refuge dedicated to purification, healing and rejuvenation for the greater good.

-Hope is that massive de facto boycott and social media alerts, lack of support by own cadres on learning the extreme bad-karma situation it heads have been racking up -- plus, now, virus maybe ultimately providing coup de gras -- will soon put to an end misguided, dreary plans, whatever they are exactly...
+Hope is that massive de facto boycott and social media alerts, perhaps lack of support by outfit's own cadres once learning of the extreme bad-karma situation it heads have been racking up -- plus, now, virus maybe somehow providing the coup de gras -- will soon put to an end misguided, dreary plans, whatever they are exactly...

-..that, barring radically changing tune, they'll throw in towel...yet, again, hopefully be conscious enough to realize that even though they created a lamentable situation and thereby painted themselves villains in the eyes of many, they can redeem selves by selling to new, appropriate ownership...
+..that, barring radically changing their tune, they'll throw in towel...yet again, hopefully being conscious enough to realize that even though they created a lamentable situation that painted themselves villains in the eyes of countless, they can largely redeem selves by selling to new, appropriate stewards...

 ...thereby enabling people around the world to once again enjoy the beautiful, wild, free-spirited retreat as a service-based healing and cultural center...place finally freed (again) of off-putting money-hungry vibes and inappropriate repurposing, with their attendant spirit-crushing service disconnects and short-circuiting of place's healing potential for the public good.

-If enough fans visualize and pray for this -- owners at last recognizing their folly and need to let go of place they'd possibly only unwittingly misappropriated, not mindful of its extraordinary legacy and widespread public sentiment of being a treasured healing and rejuvenatory realm -- then, with crucial help of right angel 'investors' and volunteer local and regional aficionados, plus renewed visitor support by growth-minded, nature-loving public, the place could turn around seven ways to Sunday...
+If enough fans visualize and pray for this -- present 'owners' at last recognizing their folly and need to let go of place they'd possibly only unwittingly misappropriated, not mindful of its extraordinary legacy and widespread public sentiment of being a treasured healing and rejuvenatory realm -- then, with crucial help of the right angel 'investors' and volunteer local and regional aficionados plus renewed visitor support by growth-minded, nature-loving public, the place could turn around seven ways to Sunday...

-...especially with radically shifting societal dynamics over current virus pandemic (once it fades away), wracked economy, and historic racial-injustice time of reckoning, together creating triple whammy meltdown obliterating lah-de-dah, former business models and prodding awake former asleep-at-the-wheel mindsets, giving way to everyone learning to share this strange but wondrous planet we find ourselves living on.
+...especially with radically shifting societal dynamics over current virus pandemic (once it fades), wracked economy, and historic racial-injustice time of reckoning, together creating triple whammy meltdown obliterating lah-de-dah, former business models and prodding awake former asleep-at-the-wheel mindsets, giving way to everyone learning to share this strange but wondrous planet we appear to find ourselves living on.

-Biden-Harris presidential victory only reinforces grand turnaround to re-emergence of more positive, fair-minded, and progressive values (though still uphill struggle against delusional forces apparently hypnotized by merry prospect of over-controlling, escape-from-freedom totalitarianism).
+Biden-Harris presidential victory reflects the grand turnaround to re-emergence of more positive, fair-minded, and progressive ways (though still steep uphill struggle against delusional forces hypnotized by giddy prospects of either total anarchy or over-controlling, escape-from-freedom totalitarianism).

-While last owner unfortunately held place's innate free spirit captive in some ways for 34 years by profit-generating focus putting damper on any more liberal-minded scene, know that two of six post-Stewart-family ownerships lasted only a very short time indeed. (see History)
+While last 'owner' unfortunately held place's innate free spirit captive on certain levels for long 34 years by profit-generating focus putting a damper on any more enlightened, service-dedicated scene, realize that two of the six post-Stewart-family legal stewardships lasted only a very short time indeed. (see History)

-Last owner John Foggy's great redeeming virtue regarding Springs was in letting long-time-locale managers run things according to their lights -- reflecting community lifestyle values that more or less coincided with venerable healing and rejuvenation tradition of place -- just so long as the money kept rolling in.
+Last owner John Foggy's great redeeming virtue regarding the Springs was in letting long-time-locale managers run things according to their lights -- reflecting community lifestyle values that, serendipidously, more or less coincided with venerable healing and rejuvenation tradition of place -- just so long as the money kept rolling in, that is.

-Pages form a varied, ever-evolving zine collection and blog -- personal experiences and reflections, history, re-posted articles and hundreds of online travel review excerpts, informed and semi-informed analysis and opinion (current whenever possible), wild speculation...plus occasional news, photos, quotes, anecdotes on anything Stewart Springs related worthy of notice.
+Pages here, then, form a varied, ever-evolving zine collection and blog -- history, personal experiences and reflections, re-posted articles, hundreds of online travel review excerpts...informed and semi-informed analysis and opinion, wild speculation...plus occasional news, photos, quotes, anecdotes on anything Stewart Springs related deemed worthy of notice.

-By offering diverse takes on extraordinary place -- albeit one with a pronounced checkered history of light and dark energies since advent of so-called civilization, with all its glaring perfidies -- hope is to foster a deeper knowing by place's fans and introduction to those who have perhaps never even heard of the place to help place realize greater potential as an extraordinary healing spot...once a loving universe, ending current nightmare, manifests the perfect legal keeper and hands-on operation, at last liberating the healing realm to serve greater humanity.
+By offering diverse takes on the extraordinary place -- albeit one with a pronounced checkered history of light and dark energies ever since advent of so-called civilization with all its glaring perfidies -- hope is to foster a deeper knowing by place's fans, and introduction to those who have perhaps never even heard of the place, to help it realize its greater potential as the extraordinary healing spot it is...once a loving universe, ending current nightmare, manifests the perfect legal keeper and hands-on operation, at last liberating the healing realm to serve greater humanity.

 Site launcher, again, is moi, Stu Ward, former steward of Stewart's.
 (Yes, synchronicity gone wild.)
 Though naturally resonating with name, would no doubt love place -- as it was and is meant to be -- almost as much even were it only called Henry's Mud Flats.

-The Springs enriched my life so much, I wanted to give back and enable others, through own intimate knowledge of place plus penchant for writing and out-of-the-box thinking, to possibly grok the extraordinary realm on new levels...gleam its bigger story, one so long shrouded in mystery of vortex energies that have always perfectly reflected and amplified varied imprints of myriad visitors over the ages, from sleepwalkers to awakened, nature destroyers and culture killers to Gaia venerators and peace-loving utopians.
+The Springs enriched my life so much, I wanted to give back and enable others, through my own knowledge of place plus a penchant for writing and out-of-the-box thinking, to grok extraordinary realm on brand new level...gleam its bigger story...one long shrouded in the mystery of vortex energies that have always reflected and amplified the varied imprints of myriad visitors over time...from sleepwalkers to awakened, nature destroyers and culture killers to Gaia venerators and peace-loving utopians.

-Or assume writer's just going down memory lane (certainly true in part); or is some disgruntled ex-employee with big ax to grind (not so); or is building vanity site just to feed ego and brag how covered self in glory in bygone times (okay, again probably true in part, but only in part)...more than, beyond any such human foibles and ego tripping, one of countless devoted Springs fans who deeply appreciate how on Spirit plane past-present-future are all one and wants to seize the moment to catalyze positive change for the realm, so that in the future greater humanity might again enjoy its bountiful blessings and rendezvous with kindred free-spirited, growth-minded human beans.
+Or assume writer was just going down memory lane (certainly true if only in part); or is some disgruntled ex-employee with big ax to grind (not so); or is building vanity site just to feed ego and brag how covered self in glory in bygone times (again probably true in part)...more than, beyond any such human foibles and inadvertent ego tripping, one of countless devoted Springs fans deeply appreciating how on Spirit plane past-present-future are all one, wanting to seize the moment to catalyze positive change for the realm...so that in the future people might again enjoy its bountiful blessings and rendezvous with kindred free-spirited, growth-minded human beans.

-With place having a life of its own, site's perspective has tried to be one transcending current stewardship -- especially those seen by dyed-in-the-wool spa purists as woefully inappropriate.
+With place having a life of its own, site's perspective has tried to be one transcending any given stewardship -- especially those seen by dyed-in-the-wool spa purists as woefully inappropriate.

-Full disclosure: Before 'owner' change and de facto boycott, writer got unlimited free saunas and a few free baths a year in exchange for informal volunteer cold plunge management, plus doing things like shoveling snow off sundeck and picking up litter.
-So writer naturally felt a judicious need to pull punches and say it between the lines lest forces that be get unduly ticked off.
+Full disclosure: Before 'owner' change and de facto boycott, writer got unlimited free saunas and a few free baths a year in exchange for very informal volunteer cold plunge management plus doing things like shoveling snow off sundeck, bringing back overgrown paths, and picking up litter.
+So writer naturally felt a judicious need to pull punches and say it between the lines lest forces that be get unduly ticked off and clip my wings.

-After having reluctantly 86ed myself from place, finally becoming radicalized over sorrowful developments, there was at least one positive result: suddenly had no problem totally speaking my mind.
-Or talking of school self-expelled from, revealing secrets discretion once forbade sharing with public.
+After having reluctantly 86ed myself from place once at last becoming radicalized over sorrowful developments, there was one positive result: suddenly I had no problem in fully speaking my mind...or talking of school now self-expelled from, revealing secrets discretion once forbade sharing with public.

-Focus is on critical analysis, including ideas of how to further fine-tune place and manifest new owner change (see New Day Dawning), and, like anything or -one cherished, seeing it as already perfect within its imperfection.
+Focus is on critical analysis, including ideas how to possibly further fine-tune place and manifest new 'owner' change (see New Day Dawning), and, like anything or -one cherished, see it as already perfect within its imperfection.

-Admittedly one rough row to hoe now, what with present interests pulling place ever further away from original healing service spirit of founder's family, heedlessly ignoring the 145 year-old DNA in its bones that patiently await reactivation.
+Admittedly that's one rough row to hoe now, with present interests pulling place ever further away from original healing service spirit of founder's family, willfully ignoring 145 year-old DNA in its bones that ever await reactivation.

 (Ever tease apart the word 'realty'?
 It's 'reality' blinded and depersonalized without a seeing 'i'.
 In such property transfers, it's land that's sold, not business operation itself or any well-established ways and customs, even if steeped in place for generations, in extreme cases, like this, amounting to what one might rightly call something akin to oxymoronic legal thievery.)

-Meditating on Springs through time as a balanced whole might enable a fuller understanding of place's lingering gnarly karma and non-progressive energy patterns it's so long been plagued with.
-Such patterns need to be brought about, dealt with, and banished in order to let realm's rare healing properties flow most freely, awakening place to greatest benefit for visitors finding their way up the winding hill road in hopefully not-too-distant future.
+Meditating on Springs through time as a balanced whole can enable a fuller understanding of place's lingering gnarly karma and non-progressive energy patterns that it's so long been plagued with.
+Such patterns need to be brought about, dealt with, and banished in order to let the realm's rare healing properties flow freely again, awakening place to greatest benefit for visitors finding their way up the winding hill road in hopefully the not-too-distant future.

 Goals: manifest new,